F1sh-2/Learning-Journal/README.md

 step by step guide.

 29/10/24
-starting a new game prototype/tutorial on pickups. the aim for today is to improve functions
+starting a new tutorial drag and drop it went well as a simple code to do